On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Introduction

-The paper is organized as follows.
-In Section \ref{sec:discrete_fract}, we present the hydro-mechanical model of fractured porous media.
-Then in Section \ref{sec:biot_discretization}, we describe the finite element approximation and the iterative decoupling of the resulting nonlinear problem to separate flow and mechanical subproblems.
-In Section \ref{sec:QP}, the MPGP algorithm for the solution of the quadratic programming problems is described.
-Section \ref{sec:numerical_examples} is devoted to a computational benchmark and numerical experiments.
+The paper is organized as follows: In \cref{sec:discrete_fract}, we present the hydro-mechanical model of fractured porous media.
+Then in \cref{sec:biot_discretization}, we describe the finite element approximation and the iterative decoupling of the resulting nonlinear problem to separate flow and mechanical subproblems.
+In \cref{sec:QP}, the solution of the quadratic programming problems is described. \Cref{sec:numerical_examples} is devoted to a validation test and a computational benchmark with numerical experiments.